 Grand opening of the new concert hall in Ostrava

-The grand opening of the new concert hall in Ostrava is planned at the end of the year 2024.
+The grand opening of the new concert hall in Ostrava is planned in the year 2025.

 Start of construction